Well-sealed shower penetrations prevent water damage

 Requires the safe distribution of hot, cold or toxic substances.

 In buildings provided with potentially hazardous services containing hot, cold, flammable, corrosive or toxic fluids, this clause requires the installations to be constructed to provide adequate safety for people.

 This ensures piping systems must be constructed to avoid leaks or damage, contamination, adverse interaction between services and contact.
-Also that they are clearly identified.
+Piping systems must also be clearly identified.